CONSTITUTION

 6. a resolution of Council.

-7. Where an amendment to the Constitution and Bylaws is initiated under article 17, at least thirty (30) days in advance of any annual or special general meeting to consider the amendment, the Council will:
+7. Where an amendment to the Constitution and Bylaws is initiated under Article 18, at least fifteen (15) days in advance of any Annual or Special General Meeting meeting to consider the amendment, the Council will:

 8. provide a copy of the proposed amendment to Members by email where possible; and